 In 2006, the Canadian Accounting Standards Board ("AcSB") published a strategic plan that will significantly affect financial reporting requirements for Canadian companies.
 The AcSB strategic plan outlines the convergence of Canadian generally accepted accounting principles with International Financial Reporting Standards ("IFRS") over an expected five year transitional period.
 In February 2008, the AcSB announced that 2011 is the changeover date for publicly-listed companies to use IFRS, replacing Canada's own generally accepted accounting principles.
-The date is for interim and annual financial statements relating to fiscal years beginning on or after February 1, 2011.
+The date is for interim and annual financial statements relating to the Company's fiscal year beginning on or after February 1, 2011.
 The transition date of February 1, 2011 will require the restatement for comparative purposes of amounts reported by the Company for the year ended January 31, 2011.
-The Company continues to monitor and assess the impact of Canadian GAAP and IFRS.